MarceloFRSilva/MarceloFRSilva.github.io/_posts/2020-01-17-bandit2-3-writeup.md

 ## Hello everyone!

-In this post I'll present my solution to the Bandit Level 2.
+In this post, I'll present my solution to the Bandit Level 2.
 Soon I'll be publishing the solution for Bandit Level 3.

 <!--more-->
 If you want to try it yourself before seeing the solution, here you have the URL: